SS France (1960): Media appearances

 In 1986, the American TV show, Today spent a week-long cruise aboard Norway.

 Norway appears in the 1989 María Sorté/Enrique Novi Mexican telenovela Mi Segunda Madre from episode 18 as the cruise ship (on which the romantic story takes place) at PortMiami and at sea.

 Norway appears during the closing credits of the 1994 Sylvester Stallone/Sharon Stone feature The Specialist in a flyover of the Port of Miami.

 In 1994, the Norway, was featured in the children's show Real Wheels in the episode There Goes A Boat.

-On 30 July 1998, at the request of a passenger, the pilots of Proteus Airlines Flight 706 made a slight detour from their intended route from Lyon to Lorient in Brittany, to see Norway that was anchored in nearby Quiberon Bay.
+On 30 July 1998, at the request of a passenger, the pilots of Proteus Airlines Flight 706 made a slight detour from their intended route from Lyon to Lorient in Brittany, to see Norway, anchored in nearby Quiberon Bay.
 While circling the ship at a low altitude to give passengers a birds-eye view of the iconic former French vessel, the twin-engined Beechcraft 1900D was hit by a Cessna 177, causing both to crash into the bay and killing all 15 people aboard both aircraft.
-The event was chronicled in the Canadian TV series, Mayday season 16, episode 5: "Deadly Detour".
+The event was chronicled in the Canadian TV series Mayday season 16, episode 5: "Deadly Detour".

 In The Simpsons season 25 episode 12 "Diggs" originally broadcast on 9 March 2014, the episode's Couch Gag featured an animation by Sylvain Chomet.
 A picture of France replaced the picture of the boat.

 France was also seen in the 2015 animated feature Minions.
-As the Minions leave the water in New York City in 1968, the France is seen in the background.
+At timestamp 0:11:15, as the Minions leave the water in New York City in 1968, the France is seen in the background.
+Both the name and funnels are clearly visible.